PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

               - name: ironskillet_tag_ironskillet_version
                 xpath: /config/devices/entry[@name='localhost.localdomain']/device-group/entry[@name='{{DEVICE_GROUP}}']/tag

+    The ``panorama_tag_10_0`` sub-skillet does not have any variables in it, so in this case, an ``include_variables:`` is not necessary.
+However, if including snippets from a different sub-skillet, and ``include_variables: all`` should be added right above the ``include_snippets:``.

-    This also highlights another important factor, which is that any **new** variables introduced to the playlist in snippet changes must be included in the ``variables:`` section of the playlist.
-Here, the **DEVICE_GROUP** variable should be added to the Not-Shared DGTemplate playlists as follows:
+    This also highlights another important factor, which is that any *new* variables introduced to the playlist in snippet changes must be included in the ``variables:`` section of the playlist.
+Here, the **DEVICE_GROUP** variable should be added to the Panorama Not-Shared Security Profile playlist as follows:

     .. code-block:: yaml